British Rail Class 91: Future operations

 Europhoenix purchased 91117 and 91120 in September 2019.
 They were repainted at Bounds Green TMD before moving to UK Rail Leasing's Leicester depot.
-They are to be re-geared for freight operation in Europe.
+They were to be re-geared for freight operation in Europe.
 In September 2022, 91120 moved to Crewe Heritage Centre on long-term loan from Europhoenix.

 Rail Operations Group have taken a pair of Class 91s for use in testing of the newly electrified Midland Main Line prior to the introduction of regular electric services between Bedford and Corby.
 The company has also expressed interest in using the Class 91s on high speed logistics trains.

-Grand Union is proposing to operate InterCity 225s on London Paddington to Cardiff Central and London Euston to Stirling services.
+Grand Union proposed to operate InterCity 225s on London Paddington to Cardiff Central and London Euston to Stirling services.

-Withdrawal
+Scrapping

-Class 91 number 91132 was the first Class 91 to be officially scrapped.
-It was scrapped at Sims Metals Scrapyard in Nottingham.
+91132 was the first Class 91 to be scrapped, at Sims Metals scrapyard in Nottingham in 2021.

 Preservation

-Upon retirement, 91110, 91111, and 91131 will be preserved as part of the National Collection, having all been nominated by the Railway Heritage Committee.
+91131 was nominated by the Railway Heritage Committee to be preserved upon its retirement; in March 2023, it moved to preservation at the Museum of Scottish Railways at the Bo'ness and Kinneil Railway.

-In June 2021, the '225 Group' was launched; a preservation initiative with the intention of preserving a further Class 91 and an Intercity 225 set.
+In June 2021, the 225 Group was launched; their intention is to preserve a further Class 91 and an InterCity 225 set.

-In September 2022, Crewe Heritage Centre received 91120 on long-term loan from Europheonix.
+In September 2022, Crewe Heritage Centre received 91120 on long-term loan from Europhoenix.

-In January 2023, 91131 is due to move to the Museum of Scottish Railways at the Bo'ness and Kinneil Railway.